KonstantinosLougiakis/FPL--FactoryPremierLeague-/FPLApp-Front/README.md

+# Step 5: Finalize the template in which the personal information of each user of the app are presented

 # Step 4: Creating a component in which the personal information of each user of the app is written in

 # Step 3: Creating a new component named person-table